List of mountain peaks of Hawaii: Highest major summits

 Of the 13 major summits of Hawaiʻi, Mauna Kea and Mauna Loa exceed 4000 m elevation, Haleakalā exceeds 3000 m, Hualalai exceeds 2000 m, and 11 peaks exceed 1000 m elevation.

 Four of these peaks rise on the island of Hawaiʻi, two on Maui, two on Kauaʻi, two on Molokaʻi, two on Oʻahu, and one on Lānaʻi.

-Most prominent summits

 Of the 13 major summits of Hawaiʻi, Mauna Kea exceeds 4000 m of topographic prominence, Haleakalā exceeds 3000 m, Mauna Loa exceeds 2000 m, six peaks are ultra-prominent summits with more than 1500 m, and eight peaks exceed 1000 m of topographic prominence.

-Most isolated major summits

 Of the 13 major summits of Hawaiʻi, Mauna Kea has 3947 km of topographic isolation and four peaks exceed 100 km of topographic isolation.